ethan2-0/Slang/README.md

 about language design.
 This dates back since around February of this year, and I've worked on it off-and-on ever since.

-At the moment, the language supports little more than arithmetic, loops, and method calls; no support for arrays or more advanced constructs like structs exists at the moment, though it's certainly planned.
-The language has a simple type system, in which everything is either an int or a bool, and never the twain shall meet.
+At the moment, the language supports methods, simple types, and simple classes with methods but without inheritance.
+It's complete enough that I've implemented a simple linked list class in it with no trouble.

 The language, which I call Slang, requires really clever use of recursion to prove turing completeness, owing to the lack of arrays at the moment, though I'm